About

 Who might be left out when GenAI tools enter the classroom and how do we make sure no learner is?

-My research focuses on emergent bias in GenAI outputs, designing practical frameworks for teacher oversight and working in partnership with schools, universities, and local authorities to embed socially equitable GenAI practice.
-I also convene the nationwide TeacherEd AI Network (TEAN), where initial-teacher-education colleagues to co-create a GenAI-in-ITE framework grounded in real-world practice.
+My research focuses on emergent bias in GenAI outputs, designing practical frameworks for teacher oversight and working in partnership with schools, universities, local authorities and Edtech to embed socially equitable GenAI practice.
+I also convene the nationwide TeacherEd AI Network (TEAN), exploring GenAI use in Teacher Education (ITE & CPD).

 My journey blends science and creativity: a Physics degree from Warwick, fine-art study, climate-dynamics research at Oxford, and a PhD in progress on generative art and physics education.
 I began as a physics teacher, moved into teacher-education, and branched into supporting diverse settings across education in the UK.